Michael's primary focus in recent years has been social security (welfare benefits).

 A second strand of work has developed around how to talk about social security, in conjunction with Nicky HawkinsLink opens in a new window.
 This includes publications (by Nicky Hawkins) called Talking about social security effectivelyLink opens in a new window and How do young people think about social securityLink opens in a new window This work now forms a project called Aligning a pro-social security drumbeatLink opens in a new window, funded by the Joseph Rowntree Foundation.

-Michael joined IER in 2002, having spent the previous year as a Research Fellow in the Department of Sociology, also at Warwick.
+Michael joined IER in 2002.
 Prior to that he worked for over 15 years in the voluntary sector and local government.
-This included working for Citizens Advice Bureau (from being a volunteer through to Bureau Manager), an anti-poverty policy role in a local authority Finance Department, and being an Investigator for the Local Government Ombudsman - with the latter including a year working for the New South Wales Ombudsman, Sydney.
+This included Citizens Advice Bureau (from being a volunteer through to Bureau Manager), an anti-poverty policy role in a local authority Finance Department, and being an Investigator for the Local Government Ombudsman - with the latter including a year working for the New South Wales Ombudsman, Sydney.

 Michael's work has been published widely in journal articles, research reports and book chapters.
 He has appeared as an expert witness before a Parliamentary Committee Inquiry, and his work has featured in Parliamentary Questions and attracted a variety of media coverage.

 Senior Research Fellow/Assistant Professor